AdobeDocs/ff-services-docs/src/pages/firefly-api/guides/how-tos/using-fill-image.md

 ## Next Steps

-For more examples of what's possible with Firefly Services, check the [API reference](https://bitter-tiger-28.redoc.ly/) for a full list of Firefly APIs.
+For more examples of what's possible with Firefly APIs, check out the other guides in this [how-tos](../how-tos/) section and the [API Reference](../api/) for more details.